 Responsibilities and Authority of ISSAs

-Specific ISSA Tasks and General Areas of Responsibility-A minimum of four ISSA visits per year, approximately one per quarter, will be conducted to each person in a waiver program and will consist of the following:
+Specific ISSA Tasks and General Areas of Responsibility-A minimum of 2 ISSA visits per year, will be conducted to each person in a waiver program and will consist of the following:

-One annual visit for participation in the development of the Individual Service Plan (ISP).
+One annual visit for participation in the development of the Personal Centered Plan (PCP).
 The person's ISP will provide documentation for this visit.

 One annual visit to assist the individual in completing the Consumer Satisfaction Survey, as required by DHS.
 The person's Consumer Satisfaction Survey will provide the documentation for this visit.

-One annual visit to the individual's residence (whether or not it is a private home) or two, if the individual does not participate in a day program.
+One annual visit to the individual's residence (whether or not it is a private home).
 The ISSA Visiting Notes will provide documentation for this visit.

 Besides participating in the development of the annual service plan, ISSAs will review the service plan for adequacy in meeting the needs and preferences of the individual.

 ISSAs will also assist the individual in self-advocacy with providers of waiver services and will assist with conflict resolution.

 ISSAs will work cooperatively with service providers to implement improvements in the responsiveness and appropriateness of the services received by the individual according to the individual's preferences and unique perspectives.